Akash-1305/VideoContentAnalyzer/README.md

 - **Streamlined Architecture:** Consider using a message queue (like RabbitMQ or Redis) for long-running tasks like video processing to prevent timeouts and improve scalability.

 ---

+## Contributions

+Contributions are welcome!
+Please **fork the repository** and create a **pull request**.

+---

+## Issues & Support

+If you encounter any issues, please check the **GitHub Issues** section for existing solutions or report a new issue.

+For further assistance, feel free to reach out via email:  **[akash20050513@gmail.com](mailto:akash20050513@gmail.com)**.

+We appreciate feedback and suggestions to improve the platform!

+---

+## Acknowledgments

+Thanks to the creators of **React, Bootstrap, Python, Flask, Google Generative AI and moviepy** for making this project possible!